DafiNMaulana/ujikom-hotel-part-2/README.md

     DB_USERNAME=root
     DB_PASSWORD=
     ```
- 6. on terminal run `composer update `
+ 6. on terminal run the `composer update `
- 7. Run the apache and mysql on `Xampp` or `laragon`
+ 7. Run the apache and mysql in `Xampp` or `laragon`
- 8. on your phpmyadmin make database named `hotel_antierror`
+ 8. In your phpmyadmin make a database named `hotel_antierror`
- 9. on terminal run `php artisan migrate --seed`
+ 9. Then run the `php artisan migrate --seed` in your terminal
- 10. and run `php artisan key:generate`
+ 10. The last, you have to run `php artisan key:generate` in your terminal To be able to run `php artisan serve`

 <p align="right">(<a href="#top">back to top</a>)</p>